55 Unforgettable Chocolate Valentine’s Day Desserts That Say "I Love You"

 Chocolate muffins and quick breads

 Chocolate desserts deservedly get a lot of attention on the evening of Valentine’s Day.
-But why not set a celebratory mood first thing in the morning with Easy and Delicious Double Chocolate Muffins?
+But why not set a celebratory mood first thing in the morning by baking muffins featuring chocolate flavor?
 The scent that wafts through your kitchen will be divine and you'll be instantly ready with breakfast and/or gift options when you’re done.

 The chocolate quick bread concept lends itself to variation.
 We have a luscious vegan recipe, and another that works if you follow a gluten-free, keto, or Paleo diet.
 And while no list of muffins would be complete without a healthy version, fear not — these are still chocolaty and treat-worthy.
 Lastly, if you’re more of a bread person, consider a rich chocolate loaf made with cacao nibs and bananas, avocado, or zucchini.

-Feed your sweet tooth’s many cravings with these additional Valentine's Day articles from Yummly:
+Feed your sweet tooth cravings with these additional Valentine's Day articles from Yummly.